 Funding

-The Shire may allocate an appropriate amount in the Annual Budget for the acquisition of artworks.
+The Shire may allocate an appropriate amount in the Annual Budget for the acquisition or production of artworks.

-Assessment and Purchase of Art Works
+Assessment, Purchase, and Production of Art Works

-An assessment of both the long term cultural value and/or investment potential is to be made by the Williams Local Art Acquisition Committee when works are being considered for addition to the Collection.
+An assessment of both the long term cultural value and/or investment potential is to be made by the Council when works are being considered for purchase of production .

-All recommendations by the Williams Local Art Acquisition Committee for purchase of art works for the collection are to be referred to the CEO for presentation to Council for final determination.
+All recommendations for purchase or production of art works are to be presentated to Council for final determination.

-Williams Local Art Acquisition Committee

-The Committee should comprise of two Councillors and two community representatives endorsed by Council, and convene when required.

-Role

-The Williams Local Art Acquisition Committee is to assess and purchase artworks considered suitable for acquisition in accordance with the budget allocation.
-This includes any donation of artworks to the Williams Artworks Collection.

-Housing / Display of Artworks

-The Williams Local Art Acquisition Committee may recommend to Council where the artworks should be displayed.
+.